Date: Friday, May 3, 2019

-Practicing ophthalmologists who care for patients with glaucoma and related disorders.
+Comprehensive ophthalmologists who care for patients with glaucoma.

-At the conclusion of this program, attendees will be able to:
+At the end of the activity, participants will be able to:

 - Effectively evaluate current and new diagnostic testing modalities to assist in the early diagnosis of the glaucoma patient and glaucoma suspect as well as disease progression

 - Make treatment decisions using evidence-based recommendations regarding the use of medical and laser therapies for the treatment of glaucoma

 - Evaluate best phacoemulsification treatment options and considerations for patients with complex, pre-existing, and advanced glaucoma

 - Compare recent and emerging microinvasive glaucoma surgical (MIGS) options

 - Integrate pearls to improve glaucoma surgical outcomes